As of 2021, we are proud to be a BIFA qualifying film festival.

 Short Com is a short comedy film festival that has grown from strength to strength from humble beginnings back in 2011, where it started in Manchester.

 Short Com prides itself on the quality of its programme and the range of comedy stylings it has screened.
 The most emphatic thing we look for in a film is its ability to make an audience laugh or smile, thus we consider ourselves the most competitive comedy short film festival in Europe.
-Short Com has screened films from BAFTA nominated films and multiple award winners to simple home made films that have warmed and vastly amused audiences.
+Short Com has screened films from amateur made films to multi-award films that have screened at major film festivals.

-Short Com has screened during the Edinburgh International Fringe Festival, in London and for the first time in Bristol and finished its run and closed with its award ceremony at the Glasgow Short Film Festival.
-One of the largest short film festivals in the UK.
+Short Com has screened during the Edinburgh International Fringe Festival, in London, Manchester, Bristol and Berlin.
+For two years it was a guest programme at the Glasgow Short Film Festival.

 Why submit to Short Com?
 Short Com prides itself on the quality of its programme.
 There is a great deal of honour to selected filmmakers who make it to the annual best of screenings.
-Plus it will be taking place during the world's largest arts and culture festival.
 In the past we have been sponsored by Blackmagic Design, Final Draft and Festival Formula all donating fantastic prizes for winning films in our category awards section.
 We will be looking to work with new brands to continue this tradition and bring some excellent prizes.

 $500 for the funniest film voted by a panel of judges.